-Classpass was a web only monolithic platform when they engaged RPS to address performance and consistency issues and build a robust and scalable platform.
+Classpass was a web only monolithic platform when they engaged Remedy to address performance and consistency issues and build a robust and scalable platform.

 - - Fixed the reservation system to prevent overbooking and improved scalability and performance.